nabe-abk/free386/MANUAL.md

 	* -i1 Auto detect machines type for prevents execution of Free386 binaries on different machines.
 * -n (only TOWNS)
 	* Do not initialize CoCo/NSD driver.
 Improved execution speed for EXP files that do not require CoCo.
+* -maxreal nn
+	* Set minimum dos free memory "nn [byte]".
+Actually, it is set in 1KB units.
+* -minreal nn
+	* Set maximum dos free memory "nn [byte]".
+Actually, it is set in 1KB units.
+* -callbuf nn
+	* Set user call buffer size "nn [KB]".
+Actually, it is set in 4KB units.
+If set to 0, This will be the same as Free386's internal call buffer.

 ## Options (in Japanese)